michael-levy/lazy-sfinder/README.md

 ## Installation

-You can grab the binaries from the release, in which case you need only put the unzipped folder into your sfinder folder.
+You can grab the lazy-sfinder zip folder from the [release](https://github.com/michael-levy/lazy-sfinder/releases/latest), in which case you need only put the unzipped folder into your sfinder folder.
 You will need to have a vaguely recent (2015+) [C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) installed.

 This will only work on Windows.
-But sfinder also only works for Windows, so it's unclear what you're doing here if you're not on windows.
+If you're not on Windows just yell at me and I'll set up some more platforms.

 If you're keen, you can build the source code yourself with Cargo.